playframework/play-ebean/README.md

 | 3.0.1          | 2.5.x        | 6.18.x        |
 | 2.0.0          | 2.4.x        | 6.8.x         |
 | 1.0.0          | 2.4.x        | 4.6.x         |

+> * Milestone releases: these releases are not stable and should not be production.